Mallorca and Menorca: Universally Adored Islands in the Sun

 KHIVA, Cutter 56

-This luxury sailing yacht by Starkel Design was crafted in Italy.
+Starkel Design crafted this luxury sailing yacht in Italy.
 She’s a rugged but light weight mix of Mahogany and Carbon fiber.
 The result is a solid hull offering superior sailing capabilities and excellent comfort.
 Accommodates 6 guests in 3 cabins.
 Pick-up in Minorca.